RanRhoads84/debgpt7.8-with-vectorDB/README.md

 * Load **Debian Policy** (plain text) and ask a question
 ```
-debgpt -Hx policy: -A 'what is the changes of the latest version compared to the previous version?'
+debgpt -Hx policy: -a "what is the latest changes in this policy?"
 debgpt -Hx policy: -A 'what package should enter contrib instead of main or non-free?'
 ```